aiven/devportal/docs/tutorials/anomaly-detection.rst

 4. Select the cloud provider and region that you want to run your service on.

 5. Select `business-4` as service plan.
+The `business-4` plan allows you to define the service integrations needed to define Apache Flink streaming transformations over the Apache Kafka topic.

 5. Enter ``demo-kafka`` as name for your service.